goschtl/zope/zc.twist/trunk/src/zc/twist/README.txt

     ...
     ...TypeError: unsupported operand type(s) for +=: 'int' and 'str'

+The failure is sanitized in that the traceback is gone and the frame values are turned in to reprs.
+If you pickle the failure then it truncates the reprs to a maximum of 20 characters plus "[...]" to indicate the truncation[#show_sanitation]_.

 The call tries to be a good connection citizen, waiting for a connection if the pool is at its maximum size.
 This code relies on the twisted reactor; we'll use a `time_flies` function, which takes seconds to move